pulumi/pulumi/docs/targets.md

 TODO(joe): see http://kubernetes.io/docs/getting-started-guides/aws/ for reasonable defaults.

 TODO(joe): see Empire for inspiration: https://s3.amazonaws.com/empirepaas/cloudformation.json, especially IAM, etc.

+All Nodes in the Cluster are configured uniformly:

+1. DNS for service discovery.
+2. Docker volume driver for EBS-based persistence (TODO: how does this interact with Mu volumes).

+TODO(joe): describe whether this is done thanks to an AMI, post-install script, or something else.

+TODO(joe): CloudWatch.

+TODO(joe): CloudTrail.

+##### Identity, Access Management, and Keys

+TODO(joe): IAM.

+TODO(joe): keys.

+##### Networking

 Each Cluster gets a Virtual Private Cloud (VPC) for network isolation.
 Along with this VPC comes the standard set of
 sub-resources: a Subnet, Internet Gateway, and Route Table.
 By default, Ingress and Egress ports are left closed.
 As